mtrung12/german-uni-RAG-chatbot/README.md

 ## Notes

-- Please ensure that web scraping complies with DAAD’s terms of service.
+- Ensure that web scraping complies with DAAD’s terms of service.
 - Response quality depends on the completeness and freshness of the scraped data.
+- The hosted version and the local version use the same RAG pipeline.
 - This project is intended for educational and research purposes.

 ---